adnammit/reactLogin/README.md

         * map state to props: provides some piece of data from Store (takes state and returns object)
         * map page to props: specify your action here (userSignupRequest)
             - shorcut definition is to create it as an object `{ userSignupRequest }`
+* **reducers** are simple functions which take state and an action and return a state
+    - keep reducers small and simple
+    - we use the `combineReducers` helper from redux to combine and manage all of our reducers as one state object

 #### BABELRC
 * babel does the transpiling of ES6 code